bcgov/PIMS/tools/propertyCheck/README.md

     `python3 propertyCheck.py -run data.csv -m other_data.csv`

+    This command will run process 'run' on the file data.csv and the process 'm' on the file other_data.csv.

 ## Flags

 The following flags can be used when running the script.
 Note that each of the flags must be followed with a file name of a file stored within the 'data' folder.

-### -run TAYLOR PUT LINK TO PROCESS IMG HERE
+### -run

 Running the script followed by a '-run' flag will start the proess laid out in process_data.py.
-The scructure of this process can be viewed in 'file name here'
+The scructure of this process can be viewed in [process_data.drawio.png](./process_data.drawio.png)

 Required Column(s): "Address1", "City", "Point", "PID"